 The common interface is mandatory for each actor in order to join the rail interoperability community.

+An interface compliant with the technical document ERA-TD-104 ‘TAF TSI — Annex D.2: Appendix E — Common Interface’ of TAF TSI Appendix I has to be used.

-The common interface has to be able to handle:
+A common interface has to be able to handle:

 message formatting of outgoing messages according to the metadata,